kitschpatrol/itson/readme.md

 Private GitHub repositories are supported via personal access tokens bearing at least the `contents:read` and `metadata:read` permissions.

 Itson works offline, but certain operations (log uploading, application updates) will be skipped after a (generous) timeout.
+(Or, use the `--offline` flag to skip these operations immediately.)

+"Applications" start whenever `itson` is run, and then run forever and restart automatically if they are closed or crash.

+"Tasks" run once at the specified time and then exit.

 ### Commands